v6ooo/parsec-soda-overlay/README.md

 <br>

+Some of the overlay may not work or show until you are connected and hosting with Soda.

 Use your mouse to control the Overlay.
 There is a hidden menu button in the top left corner of your screen.

 Nametags and chat wheel are in movable **player screen** windows.
 You can adjust the position with click and drag.
-If you change the position of Nametags or chat wheels in the overlay menu, you will need to select it again after moving windows.

-Chat wheel selection is always handled with the Right analog stick.
-The only thing that differs is how you show and select on the wheel.
+Chat wheel is always assigned to Right analog stick but you can change some settings.

 AutoHotkey hotkeys
 ```